-Efros' application to textures.
-Instead of first estimating the local MRF distributions (conditional value of a pixel given its neighbors), one can imagine starting off with a small seed, and then querying the original sample image to find similar neighborhoods to constrain how to make the draws.
-See :
+Efros' application to textures is analogous to Shannon's method for generating text.
+Instead of first estimating the local MRF distributions (conditional value of a pixel given its neighbors), imagine starting off with a small "seed" (e.g. 3x3 pixels), and then querying the original sample image (playing the role of the corpus) to find similar neighborhoods to constrain how to make the draws to add pixels, one by one, to the neighborhood of the seed.
+See: